beau2005/personal_website/content/authors/admin/_index.md

 title: Beaumont Schoeman
 email: ""
 ---
-I am an economist specialising in mobility, health, environmental, and development economics.
+I am an economist specialising in mobility, sustainability, and development economics.
 I use state of the art experimental, econometric, and machine learning techniques to uncover causal effects of interventions.

+I will be joining the Sustainability Economics Group at the University of Hamburg in 2025 working on the [MEEP Project](https://www.wiso.uni-hamburg.de/en/fachbereich-vwl/professuren/drupp/forschung/meep.html).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/schoeman_cv.pdf" "newtab" >}}CV{{< /staticref >}}.